clo4/nix-dotfiles/README.md

 - This config uses
   [mattwparas' fork of Helix](https://github.com/mattwparas/helix/tree/steel-event-system) with support for plugins, though I haven't set up or written any plugins yet.
   I had to fork it to get the Steel language server integration working.
+A build that uses this version and has working a working scheme language server for building plugins is available by running
+  `nix run github:clo4/nix-dotfiles#helix`.
 - Homebrew is installed automatically and managed declaratively with [nix-homebrew](https://github.com/zhaofengli/nix-homebrew)
 - Since fish is the best language for shell scripting, I wrote a custom command